-- Step 1: Identify the type of industry and the source of effluent. - Step 2: On a desktop level and from existing information, assess the conditions of the site within which the industry is located. - Step 3: Collect groundwater samples from the source effluent in question and submit them to an accredited lab for groundwater quality analysis.
-The results from the analysis will inform the treatment methods/options to be employed. - Step 4: Identify current potential groundwater use around the area and the likelihood of migration of pollution from the source.
+Step 1: Identify the type of industry and the source of effluent.

+- Step 2: Initiate communication with the authorities responsible for the catchment including the communities that rely on groundwater for use. - Step 3: On a desktop level and from existing information, assess the conditions of the site within which the industry is located. - Step 4: Employ available tools such as Arc GIS to determine and identify the areas affected. - Step 5: Collect groundwater samples from the source effluent in question and submit them to an accredited lab for groundwater quality analysis.
+The results from the analysis will inform the treatment methods/options to be employed. - Step 6: Identify current potential groundwater use around the area and the likelihood of migration of pollution from the source.